-- Change the name to distinguish between the legacy and new scenario and click the Clone button.
+- Change the name to distinguish between the legacy scenario and the new scenario and click the Clone button.

 - The new scenario (still with the legacy modules) is created.

-Step 2: Have the legacy scenario and the new scenario open in two web browser tabs/windows to easily switch between the two.
+Step 2: Have the legacy scenario and the new scenario open in two web browser tabs/windows to easily switch between them.

 This step will make your copy-paste job faster and easier.

 - Open Scenarios in a new browser tab.

 For Google Sheets: